JustinLex/jlh-h5b/nodes/ansible/README.md

 * k3s installs k3s and CRI-O, and connects the system to the cluster as a worker node.

 ## Running the play
-`ansible-playbook -K -i inventory.yml site.yml`
+`ansible-playbook -K -i cloyster.home.jlh.name, site.yml`